lmccart/itp-creative-js/ideas.md

     * intro to workflow with p5.js: sublime, python SimpleHTTPServer, JS console
     * what is p5.js behind the scenes?
     * assignment: recreate an ICM homework in p5.js
+2. callbacks
-2. p5.js with DOM elements
+3. p5.js with DOM elements
-3. p5.js with data / APIs
+4. p5.js with data / APIs (callbacks here?)
-4. p5.js reveal -- namespacing, etc.
+5. p5.js reveal -- namespacing, etc.
 5. p5.js with other JS frameworks and things?
     * JQuery
     * box2d, toxiclibs?
     * html5 video / popcorn.js
 6. something about connecting to hardware and stuff with node??
+5. mobile?
 7. final project presentions